As virus surges in some US states, emergency rooms swamped

 “What’s really frustrating from my side of it is when a patient comes into the emergency department, and is not really having symptoms of COVID, but they feel like they need that testing,” said Hastings, who works at an area hospital and is president of the Emergency Nurses Association.
 “Sometimes we’re not able to test them because we don’t have enough test supplies, so we’re only testing a certain set of patients.”

 In Florida, another state that is seeing surging case numbers, hospitals say they are in desperate need of remdesivir — a medication that has been shown to shorten average hospitalization times — to treat the coronavirus patients who are filling up beds.

+In response, Gov. Ron DeSantis announced 30,000 vials of the drug were being shipped to the state — enough to treat about 5,000 patients.

-On Saturday, the state reported more than 10,000 new confirmed cases of the virus and 90 additional deaths.
+On Saturday, the state reported more than 10,000 new cases of the virus and 90 additional deaths.

 Confirmed coronavirus cases around the world have surpassed 14 million, and deaths neared 600,000, according to a tally from Johns Hopkins University.
 On Friday, the World Health Organization reported a single-day record of new infections at over 237,000.
 The true toll of the pandemic is thought to be higher, in part because of shortages in testing and shortcomings in data collection.